kitnil/awesome/README.md

 - [DiagonalLayout](https://github.com/florent37/DiagonalLayout) - With Diagonal Layout explore new styles and approaches on material design
 - [custom-war-packager](https://github.com/jenkinsci/custom-war-packager) - Custom Jenkins WAR packager for Jenkins
 - [Auto.js](https://github.com/hyb1996/Auto.js) - A UiAutomator on android, does not need root access(安卓平台上的JavaScript自动化工具)
-- [termux-app](https://github.com/termux/termux-app) - Android terminal and Linux environment - app repository.
+- [termux-app](https://github.com/termux/termux-app) - Termux - a terminal emulator application for Android OS extendible by variety of packages.
 - [crewmate](https://github.com/crewmate-srv/crewmate) - An open-source implementation of the Among Us server in Java.
 - [dexcount-gradle-plugin](https://github.com/KeepSafe/dexcount-gradle-plugin) - A Gradle plugin to report the number of method references in your APK on every build.
 - [DS-Algo-Point](https://github.com/sukritishah15/DS-Algo-Point) - This repository contains codes for various data structures and algorithms in C, C++, Java, Python, C#, Go, JavaScript, PHP, Kotlin and Scala